shivtg0912/event-planner/AILog.md

 - The `where` and `orderBy` clauses of the Prisma query are now dynamically constructed based on these parameters.
 - Updated the `DashboardPage` component to include UI elements for sorting, filtering, and searching.
 - The dashboard now fetches and displays events based on the selected sorting, filtering, and searching options.

+---

+### Prompt 15: Refactor EventFilters and Implement Debouncing

+**User Query:** "Please refactor the EventFilters.tsx component and any related file to fix two issues: the initial data vanishing, and to make the filters update dynamically and efficiently.
+First, solve the 'vanishing events' problem by preventing the useEffect from running on its initial mount; use a useRef hook to track the first render and add a condition inside the useEffect to skip the API fetch on the initial mount.
+Second, to make the text-based filters for search and location more efficient, implement debouncing.
+Create a custom useDebounce hook that takes a value and a delay (e.g., 500ms) and returns the debounced value.
+Then, use this hook in the EventFilters component to get debounced versions of the search and location states, and update the useEffect's dependency array to use these debounced values.
+This will ensure the API is only called after the user has stopped typing.
+The final result should be a component that correctly displays initial data and updates efficiently and automatically whenever a filter value changes."

+**Resulting Changes:**
+- Created a `useDebounce` custom hook to delay API calls.
+- Refactored the `EventFilters.tsx` component to use the `useDebounce` hook for search and location fields.
+- Used a `useRef` hook to prevent the initial data from vanishing on the first render.
+- The `useEffect` hook in `EventFilters.tsx` is updated to use the debounced values and skip the initial render.

+---